-Jane Fraser's debut novel ADVENT shortlisted for the Paul Torday Memorial Prize 2022
+Jane Fraser's debut novel ADVENT wins the Paul Torday Memorial Prize 2022

 Janice Hallett longlisted for CWA New Blood award